Second Turkic Khaganate: Defeat

-Kutlug I Bilge Kagan of Uyghurs allied himself with the Karluks and Basmyls, and defeated the Göktürks.
+Kutlug I Bilge Khagan of Uyghurs allied himself with the Karluks and Basmyls.
 In 744 Kutlug seized Ötüken and beheaded the last Göktürk qaghan, Ozmish Qaghan.
 His head was sent to the Tang court.
 In the span of a few years, the Uyghurs gained mastery of Inner Asia and established the Uyghur Khaganate.
 Kulun Beg succeeded his father Ozmish.
-The Tang emperor Xuanzong decided to destroy the last traces of the Turkic khaganate and sent general Wang Zhongsi Kulun's forces.
-Meanwhile, Ashina Shi was deposed by Kutlug Bilge Qaghan.
+The Tang emperor Xuanzong decided to destroy the last traces of the Turkic Khaganate and sent general Wang Zhongsi Kulun's forces.
+Meanwhile, Ashina Shi was deposed by Kutlug.
 Wang Zhongsi, defeated the eastern flank of Turkic army headed by Apa Tarkhan.
-Although Kulun Beg tried to escape, he was arrested by the Uyghurs and was beheaded just like his father in 745.
-Most of the Turks fled to other Turkic tribes like Basmyl.
+Although Kulun Beg tried to escape, he was arrested by the Uyghurs and was beheaded in 745.
+Most of the Türks fled to other Turkic tribes like the Basmyl.
 However, a group including Qutluğ Säbäg Qatun, Bilge Khagan's widow, and Tonyukuk's daughter, took refuge in the Tang dynasty.
 The Tang emperor legitimised her as a princess and she was appointed as the ruler of her people.